nickbruggen90/Networking-Encyclopedia-backside/README.md

-# 📚Networking Encyclopedia: Vol. 802.1Q
+# 📚Encyclopedia: Vol. 802.1Q
-Welcome to *Vol. 802.1Q* - a comprehensive, vendor neutral reference manual for all things networking.
+Welcome to *Encyclopedia Vol. 802.1Q* - a comprehensive, vendor neutral reference manual for all things networking.
 *A living reference for mastering protocols, topologies, and real-world networking design*

 ---